30 Yummy Fruit-Inspired Baby Names For Girls And Boys

 Some modern fruit-inspired baby names that have become popular in recent years are Melonie, Berry, Lychee, Kiwi, Clementine, and Raspberry.

 Most of these fruit-inspired baby names are so stylish that people hardly notice that healthy foods inspired them.
-For example, Quince and Ajou are cool names suitable for boys and girls.
+For example, Quince and Garnet are cool names suitable for boys and girls.
 Short and cute names such as Peaches, Berry, Plum, or Prune sound sweet and energetic.
 Even celebrities such as Sacha Baron Cohen and Drew Barrymore have chosen fruit-inspired names for their babies.
-If you want a rare fruit name for your child, then try lemon or watermelon, which can also make your child stand out.
-If the idea of picking a fruit name for your little is not fully convincing, you can use it as a peppy nickname.
+If you want a rare fruit name for your child, then try Lemon or Watermelon, which can also make your child stand out.
+If the idea of picking a fruit name for your little one is not fully convincing, you can use it as a peppy nickname.

 Infographic: Fruit-Inspired Baby Names